Hanzhong: Pre-Qin dynasty (before 220 BC)

-Qin and Han dynasties (220 BC - 200 AD)
+Qin and Han dynasties (220 BC – 200 AD)

 In the Qin dynasty the area was governed as the Hanzhong Commandery, whose seat was in current day Nanzheng County, south of the Hanzhong urban area.
 In 207 BC, the Qin dynasty collapsed.
 Liu Bang, who would later become the founding emperor of the Han dynasty, was made lord of Hanzhong.
-He spent several years there before raising an army to challenge his archrival, Xiang Yu, during the Chu–Han Contention.
+He spent several years there before raising an army to challenge his arch-rival, Xiang Yu, during the Chu–Han Contention.
 In 206 BC, after the victory at Gaixia, Liu Bang named his imperial dynasty after his native district, as was customary.
 However, he chose Hanzhong rather than his birthplace Pei County (present-day Xuzhou, Jiangsu Province).
 Thus, Hanzhong gave its name to the Han dynasty.

 In the second century AD, the Eastern Han dynasty gradually weakened.
 Outsiders from the Ba region attacked the Hanzhong area, as they had in the past.
 The Han dynasty lost power.
 Zhang Lu, supported by followers of a Taoist sect, Way of the Celestial Masters, led an independent theocratic government in Hanzhong.
-Thirty years later, after the Battle of Yangping, Zhang Lu surrendered Zanghong to the warlord, Cao Cao.
+Thirty years later, after the Battle of Yangping, Zhang Lu surrendered Hanzhong to the warlord, Cao Cao.